Differences Between Infectious and Non-Infectious Diseases?

 AspectInfectious DiseaseNon-infectious Disease

-CauseThey are caused by pathogens such as protists, viruses, bacteria and fungiNo transmissions involved and they are caused by lifestyle and environmental factors.
+CauseThey are caused by pathogens such as protists, viruses, bacteria and fungiNo transmissions involved and they are caused Result from internal factors like genetic abnormalities, aging, autoimmune issues, lifestyle choices, or environmental influences.

 Spread ByLiving organismsNo transmission